 One amazing aspect of our ever-evolving remote workplace culture (that I personally do not want to see go away) is my team’s strengthened connectedness.
 I’ve never been more impressed with a group of team members in the face of adversity.
 Their tenacity, positivity, and ability to band together is something for the history books.

 Meanwhile, something we are very much used to is connecting with our local peers.
-We do have three “hubs/offices” in Dallas, TX; Norman, OK; and Indianapolis, IN that we use as tools.
+We do have two “hubs/offices” in Dallas, TX; and Indianapolis, IN that we use as tools.
 Even still, we do have remote team members in almost every North American time zone, so our latest culture challenge prior to COVID-19 has been creating a holistic, inclusive culture and mitigating risk of unhealthy “sub-cultures” from creeping in.
 We encourage local rituals, but never “you/y’all/they/them/here/there” divides… which I’m proud to say our team is AMAZING at.

 So, with COVID-19 pushing us out of our offices (also something we support, as we take health and wellness very seriously), we’re seeing a huge shift in our team dynamic — one that I would love to share with you, mainly because I couldn’t have Googled any better remote engagement ideas than what our team has organically come up with.
 To say I’m proud to be a Mojo Maker through this pandemic is an understatement.